Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 and similarly for the instantaneous part of the angular momentum flux $\mathcal{G}_i$.

-Thanks to the QK representation, we can express $\mathcal{F}_\text{inst}$, which is initially a function of the natural variables $r$, $\dot{r}$ and $v^2$, as a function of the varying eccentric anomaly $u$, and depending on two constants: The frequency-related parameter $x$ defined by~\eqref{xeccentric}, and the ``time'' eccentricity $e_t$ given by~\eqref{etMH}.
+Thanks to the QK representation, we can express $\mathcal{F}_{\text{inst}}$, which is initially a function of the natural variables $r$, $\dot{r}$ and $v^2$, as a function of the varying eccentric anomaly $u$, and depending on two constants: The frequency-related parameter $x$ defined by \eqref{xeccentric}, and the ``time'' eccentricity $e_t$ given by \eqref{etMH}.
 To do so one must select a particular coordinate system -- the MH coordinates for instance.
-The choice of $e_t$ rather than $e_r$ (say) is a matter of convenience; since $e_t$ appears in the Kepler-like equation~\eqref{3PNQKkepler} at leading order, it will directly be dealt with when averaging over one orbit.
+The choice of $e_t$ rather than $e_r$ (say) is a matter of convenience; since $e_t$ appears in the Kepler-like equation \eqref{3PNQKkepler} at leading order, it will directly be dealt with when averaging over one orbit.
 We note that in the expression of the energy flux at the 3PN order there are some logarithmic terms of the type $\ln (r/r_0)$ even in MH coordinates.
-Indeed, as we have seen in Section~\ref{sec:eomCM}, the MH coordinates permit the removal of the logarithms $\ln (r/r'_0)$ in the equations of motion, where $r'_0$ is the UV scale associated with Hadamard's self-field regularization [see Eq.~\eqref{lnr0}]; however there are still some logarithms $\ln (r/r_0)$ which involve the IR constant $r_0$ entering the definition of the multipole moments for general sources, see Theorem~\ref{th:sourcemoments} where the finite part $\mathcal{FP}$ contains the regularization factor~\eqref{regfactor}.
-As a result we find that the general structure of $\mathcal{F}_\text{inst}$ (and similarly for $\mathcal{G}_\text{inst}$, the norm of the angular momentum flux) consists of a finite sum of terms of the type
+Indeed, as we have seen in Sect.~\ref{sec:eomCM}, the MH coordinates permit the removal of the logarithms $\ln (r/r'_0)$ in the equations of motion, where $r'_0$ is the UV scale in Eq.~\eqref{dvdt}; however there are still some logarithms $\ln (r/r_0)$ which involve the IR constant $r_0$ entering the definition of the multipole moments for general sources, see Theorem \ref{th:sourcemoments} and the regularization factor \eqref{regfactor}.
+As a result we find that the general structure of $\mathcal{F}_{\text{inst}}$ (and similarly for $\mathcal{G}_{\text{inst}}$, the norm of the angular momentum flux) consists of a finite sum of terms of the type

-The factor $\ud u/\ud\ell$ has been inserted to prepare for the orbital average \eqref{avginteg}.
+The factor $\dd u/\dd\ell$ has been inserted to prepare for the orbital average \eqref{avginteg}.
 The coefficients $\alpha_l$, $\beta_l$ and $\gamma_l$ are straightforwardly computed using the QK parametrization as functions of $x$ and the time eccentricity $e_t$.
 The $\beta_l$'s correspond to 2.5PN radiation-reaction terms and will play no role, while the $\gamma_l$'s correspond to the logarithmic terms $\ln (r/r_0)$ arising at the 3PN order.
 For convenience the dependence on the constant $\ln r_0$ has been included into the coefficients $\alpha_l$'s.
-To compute the average we dispose of the following integration formulas ($l\in\mathbb{N}$)\epubtkFootnote{The second of these formulas can alternatively be written with the standard Legendre polynomial $P_{l}$ as }
+To compute the average we dispose of the following integration formulas ($l\in\mathbb{N}$)\footnote{The second of these formulas can alternatively be written with the standard Legendre polynomial $P_{l}$ as